gStarhigh/pro4/README.md

 Each booking has a lesson_date and a lesson_time.
 As each lessontime can have up to 3 no_participants, it's important to log and save that information.

+Lesson_date is a DateField.
+This holds the date of the lesson.

+Lesson_time is a Timefield.
+This holds the time of the lesson.

+No_participants is a PositiveIntegerField as the input can only be 1-3.

 Level_ekipage is a set of pre-determind options for the user to choose from, to let the instructor know what to expect and prepare for.

 Fous_lesson is a text field, letting the user write what they want to focus on during their lesson.